 The other category of drugs is the preventive drugs.
 The first line preventive for CH as listed in the British National Formulary [BNF] the GPs prescribing bible, is verapamil, one of a group of drugs known as calcium channel blockers.
 Before starting on verapamil you need to have an ECG and then further ECG's every two weeks before increasing the dosage.
 It can take time to build to a level where it starts to work and there are some side effects such as constipation, severe tiredness and swelling of the hands and feet.
 There are other preventive drugs for CH, but your neurologist will usually try the verapamil first and then work through the other drugs if you have no success with the verapamil.
 All preventive drugs are only taken while you are in cycle.

 Cluster headache is a recognised disability and even episodic sufferers can lodge a claim for PIP [personal independence payments].
-Again, Neurosupport can help and OUCH has some advice notes under the Downloads section of our website.
+Again, The Brain Charity

 The important thing to remember is, now that you have found this website you know you are not alone suffering this disease.
-There is the helpline, 01646 651979, or you can e-mail on email@example.com for further advice and help.
+There is the Advice Line, 0800 669 6824, or you can e-mail on firstname.lastname@example.org for further advice and help.